plutov/packagemain/22-logging-in-go-using-logrus-pkg/README.md

 {"a":"10","level":"debug","msg":"string is parsed","time":"2021-04-08T13:12:02+02:00"}
 ```

-Sometimes multiple log messages use the same context, in our debug case it is `log.WithField("s", s)`, which can be stored separately and passed between functions even.
+Sometimes multiple log messages use the same context, in our debug case it is `log.WithField("a", a)`, which can be stored separately and passed between functions even.

 ```go
 logCtx := log.WithField("a", a)